-Earnings (loss) per share are presented in accordance with SFAS No. 128, "Earnings Per Share", ("SFAS 128") which requires the presentation of "basic" earnings (loss) per share and "diluted" earnings (loss) per share.
+Earnings (loss) per share are presented in accordance with SFAS No. 128, "Earnings Per Share", which requires the presentation of "basic" earnings (loss) per share and "diluted" earnings (loss) per share.
 Basic earnings (loss) per share is computed by dividing earnings (loss) available to common shareholders by the weighted-average shares of common stock outstanding during the period.
 For the purposes of calculating diluted earnings (loss) per share, the denominator includes both the weighted average number of shares of common stock outstanding during the period and the weighted average number of potential common stock, such as stock options and restricted stock, calculated using the treasury stock method.

 For the year ended January 31, 2003, 4,762,000 common shares issuable upon the exercise of stock options are antidilutive because SeaChange recorded a net loss for the period and, therefore, have been excluded from the diluted loss per share computation.
-For the years ended January 31, 2002 and January 31, 2004, 2,084,000 and 1,987,000, respectively, of common shares issuable upon the exercise of stock options are antidilutive and have been excluded from the diluted earnings per share computation as the exercise prices of these common shares were above the market price of the common stock at the periods indicated.
+For the fiscal years ended January 31, 2004 and January 31, 2005, 1,987,000 and 2,220,000, respectively, of common shares issuable upon the exercise of stock options are antidilutive and have been excluded from the diluted earnings per share computation as the exercise prices of these common shares were above the market price of the common stock for the periods indicated.